 The chief judge of each circuit may summon biennially, and may summon annually, the active circuit, district, and bankruptcy judges of the circuit to a Judicial Conference at a designated time and place.
 See 28 U.S.C. § 333.
 The conference considers the business of the courts and means of improving the administration of justice.
 The circuit's annual conferences alternate between conferences for judges and conferences open to the bar.
-The next conference open to the bar will be held in 2012.
 Announcements for the attorney conferences, which are usually held in the summer months, are made well in advance of the conference dates.
-Registration for the attorney conferences is conducted by mail, email and through the court's website.
+Registration for the attorney conferences is conducted by mail, email, and through the court's website.